SaveTubaTeam/saveTuba/README.md

 **Q. Why is our curriculum in Google Docs?**
 A. Our non-tech teammates need a comfortable place to write new curriculum.
 They have decided on Google Docs.
 The challenge for the software team, then, is to convert all 500+ pages of curriculum documents into scriptable JSON which can be fed into Firebase.
 This challenge is solved by the script in /curriculumToFirebase

+## Updating Expo SDK Versions
+Expo releases a new SDK version every 4-5 months.
+A list of SDK changelogs can be found here: https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/#sdk-changelogs

+Please thoroughly read through the deprecations section of each changelog before incrementing and do not increment by more than one version at a time.
+I will advise that we remain one SDK version behind the latest release because the latest releases are often unstable in their first few weeks.

 ## Previous Software Team Leads

 James Chang (team of '24)
 Hayden Ossinger (team of '23)
 Nadja Stojanovic (team of '22)

-Malika Buribayeva (Head of External Relations, team of '23 and '24)
+Malika Buribayeva (External Relations, team of '23 and '24)
 Malika is from Almaty and has several points of contact in the educational sphere.
 She is the bridge between us and our external partners.
 All questions regarding contacts overseas should be directed to her.

 ## Miscellaneous